Frost254/phase-2-project/README.md

 To create your own unique react app follow the steps below :)

+Kindly click on the latest run version to enjoy all the functioning features

 |  |  |
 _  _  _
 # Getting Started with Create React App